2026-06-01

 Simple hierarchical regression models

-We also want to learn about your research… and this might influence what we see during the course !
+I also want to learn about your research… and this might influence what I will present during the course !

 8h30 to 10h00 - Lecture/Practice